Community Improvement Plan

 Small Business Enterprise Centre

 The Small Business Enterprise Centre provides entrepreneurs with all the tools necessary to create and grow successful businesses, from business registration to mentoring to funding.
+Starting in May 2019, they will be holding office hours in North Grenville two days a month.

 Visit Small Business Enterprise Centre for more information on funding options.